 The bill amends Section 70-3-19 of the New Mexico Statutes to enhance civil penalties for violations of the Pipeline Safety Act, aligning state regulations with federal guidelines.
-It establishes that individuals or entities found in violation of the Pipeline Safety Act may face civil penalties up to the maximum amounts specified in federal law, specifically referencing 49 U.S.C.
+It establishes that individuals or entities found in violation of the Pipeline Safety Act may face civil penalties up to the maximum amounts specified in federal law, specifically 49 U.S.C.
 Section 60122 and 49 C.F.R.
 190.223.
-The commission is tasked with considering various factors when determining the penalty amount, including the nature of the violation, the violator's culpability, and their history of prior violations.
+The commission is tasked with considering various factors, such as the nature of the violation and the violator's history, when determining the penalty amount.

-Additionally, the bill introduces stricter penalties for willful and knowing actions that harm intrastate pipeline facilities or related signage.
-Offenders could face fines up to $25,000 or imprisonment for up to 15 years for injuring or attempting to destroy pipeline facilities, and fines of up to $5,000 or one year of imprisonment for damaging required pipeline signage.
-The bill aims to strengthen enforcement measures and ensure compliance with safety regulations in the oil and gas sector.
+Additionally, the bill introduces stricter penalties for willful and knowing offenses related to intrastate pipeline facilities.
+Offenders who injure or destroy pipeline facilities may face fines up to $25,000 or imprisonment for up to 15 years, while those who damage pipeline signage or markers could incur fines of up to $5,000 or face up to one year in prison.
+These changes aim to strengthen enforcement and ensure compliance with safety regulations in the oil and gas sector.

 Statutes affected: introduced version: 70-3-19